Shad0w-ops/H.I.V.E/README.md

 </ul>

-(NOTE) this module will not fully work without the FB19.txt database (which is not and will not provided)
+(NOTE) this module will not fully work without the FB19.txt database (which is not and will not be provided)

 ### 2) Shodan Crawler: